Milo11-zz/Graph-Theory/README.md

 # Graph-Theory
 Hello and Welcome!

 This is a simple and easy read-me.

-The only thing that is required is to open the file in a IDE and look at the code.
+1) You can open the files in a IDE and look at the code.

-Or you can go to dist and run the executable Jar File.
+2) You can go to dist and run the executable Jar File.